-If you need a really satisfying breakfast in Pittsburgh, we recommend a visit to DeLuca’s.
-Located in the Strip District (an eater’s paradise by any measure), this fine storefront café serves mighty morning meals.
+Located in the Strip District (an eater’s paradise by any measure), DeLuca's is a storefront café that serves tremendously satisfying morning meals.

 Mixed grill is the star of the show: sausage or ham sizzled with a huge heap of peppers, onions, tomatoes, mushrooms, and zucchini, crowned with a couple of eggs (the eggs are optional) and sided by hunky home fried potatoes and a couple of slabs of toast.
 Among the available varieties of toast are an aromatic cinnamon-raisin, rye, wheat, and white.

 “Ordinary” omelets are jumbo, too, stuffed with giant hunks of fresh vegetables and/or your breakfast meat of choice; but for many visitors, DeLuca’s is an opportunity to indulge in one of the really outrageous breakfast items, such as the chocolate chip hotcake sundae, which is a stack of pancakes choc-a-bloc with melted and melting chocolate chips, topped with ice cream and strawberries.
-We are especially fond of blueberry French toast made with that sweet-smelling raisin bread.
+We like blueberry French toast made with sweet-smelling raisin bread.